 - You will also need a Virtual Cloud Network and a Subnet, which you create using Oracle Cloud Infrastructure's Networking service.
 For information on creating and managing these resources, see VCNs and Subnets.

 - Open the navigation menu.
-Under Database, click Autonomous Transaction Processing.
+Under Database, click Autonomous Transaction Processing or Autonomous Data Warehouse.

 - Choose your Compartment.